-- 1 From the Home screen, tap (a) > Apps tab (if necessary) > (a) to open your contacts - 2 Tap the Favorites tab and choose a contact to view its details. - 3 Tap the yellow star at the top right corner of the screen.
-The star turns grey color and the contact is removed from your favorites.
+- 1 From the Home screen, tap (iii) > Apps tab (if necessary) > (iii) to open your contacts - 2 Tap the Favorites tab and choose a contact to view its details. - 3 Tap the yellow star at the top right corner of the screen.
+The star turns a dark color and the contact is removed from your favorites.